 Under the Land Code, foreign individuals, corporations and foreign majority-owned companies incorporated in Thailand are, subject to certain exceptions, prohibited from owning land in Thailand.
-Land ownership by foreign investors may be permitted as part of the foreign investment promotion privileges if the foreign investors meet the investment promotion criteria prescribed by the Board of Investment.
+Land ownership by foreign investors may be permitted as part of the foreign investment promotion privileges if the foreign investors meet the investment promotion criteria prescribed by the Board of Investment or if the land is located in the designated area of the Industrial Estates Authority of Thailand.